-- Hours vary, but typically vendors are operating by 8 a.m. and operate until the evening
+The sale is on the third weekend of April and October each year, with holiday exceptions.
+Hours vary, but typically vendors are operating by 8 a.m. and operate until the evening.

 Shoppers are encouraged to stop and enjoy local cuisine, flea markets, and community events along the way.
-Check the Chamber of Commerce website in each individual state for more information on the sale and affiliated activities.
+Check the local chamber of commerce websites in each state for more information on the sale and affiliated activities.

-You'll find just about everything offered at this sale.
-Although each town has different rules and regulations, you can expect to find:
+You will find just about everything offered at this sale.
+Although each town has different rules and regulations, you can expect the following offerings:

 - Old farm equipment